DataDog/hiring-engineers/answers.md

 * Set the Timeboard's timeframe to the past 5 minutes

-In order to update the Timboard's timeframe to view the past 5 minutes, you can click and drag on a graph from right to left until you are only selecting the intended timeframe.
+In order to update the Timeboard's timeframe to view the past 5 minutes, you can click and drag on a graph from right to left until you are only selecting the intended timeframe.

   <img src="https://i.imgur.com/KR9obUH.png" width="600" height="300" alt=""> </a>
 * Take a snapshot of this graph and use the @ notation to send it to yourself.